Introduction

 SUP Coriolis Mass Sensor Lineups

-Supmea Coriolis flow measurement solutions offer you three choices: U-type Coriolis mass flow meter, triangular Coriolis mass flow meter, and straight tube Coriolis mass flow meter seamlessly tailed to meet the specific demands of your industry.
+Supmea Coriolis flow measurement solutions offer you three choices: U-type Coriolis mass flow meter, triangular Coriolis mass flow meter, and straight tube Coriolis mass flow meter, seamlessly tailored to meet the specific demands of your industry.

-SUP Coriolis mass flow meters are widely used across various industries -- oil, gas, chemistry processing, food and beverage, pharmaceutical, water treatment, environment protection, renewable energy applications such as hydrogen and bio-diesel production.
+SUP Coriolis mass flow meters are widely used across various industries -- oil, gas, chemical processing, food and beverage, pharmaceutical, water treatment, environment protection, and renewable energy applications such as hydrogen and bio-diesel production.

 -